ClusterHQ/flocker/docs/docker-integration/control-plugin.rst

 The Flocker plugin for Docker is a `Docker volumes plugin`_ connecting Docker on a host directly to Flocker, where Flocker agents will be running on the same host and hooked up to the Flocker control service.

-The following instructions describe how to control Flocker by using the :ref:`docker-plugin-cli` or :ref:`docker-plugin-api`.
-This can only be done once you have :ref:`installed the Flocker plugin for Docker <installing-flocker-node>`.

 Known Limitations
 =================